 Our focus on developing research capacity

-Through these fellowships, students benefit from working with senior researchers who act as their mentors and advisors.
+Through these training awards, students benefit from working with senior researchers who act as their mentors and advisors.
 They get hands-on research experience, skills development in diverse research methods, networking opportunities with partners and stakeholders, and exposure to knowledge transfer and dissemination activities.
 Most of our students go on to establish successful research careers, many with a focus on the primary or secondary prevention of work-related injury and disabilities.

 IWH further contributes to the development of research capacity in work and health through the teaching work of our scientists.
 All IWH scientists are affiliated with one or more Ontario universities, teach courses on research methods and supervise graduate students.
 We also run a regular workshop on conducting systematic reviews, which attracts students from a range of disciplines in the social sciences.

-Read more about our fellowships.
+Read more about our training awards.